How to Set Up a Continuous Documentation with DeepDocs

 branch).

 In a monorepo setup, both source code and documentation live in the same repo.
-DeepDocs will monitor changes in a specific branch (e.g. feature/preview
+DeepDocs will monitor for code changes in the specific branch on every commit, and update the doc files if they get outdated.

 Place a deepdocs.yml